Mekong: Water flow along its course

-Reach 4: Pakse to Kratie.
+Reach 4: Pakse to Kratié.
 The main hydrological contributions to the mainstream in this reach come from the Se Kong, Se San, and Sre Pok catchments.
 Together, these rivers make up the largest hydrological sub-component of the lower basin.
-Over 25% of the mean annual flow volume to the mainstream at Kratie comes from these three river basins.
-They are the key element in the hydrology of this part of the system, especially to the Tonle Sap flow reversal.
+Over 25% of the mean annual flow volume to the mainstream at Kratié comes from these three river basins.
+They are the key element in the hydrology of this part of the system, especially to the Tonlé Sap flow reversal.

-Reach 5: Kratie to Phnom Penh.
-This reach includes the hydraulic complexities of the Cambodian floodplain, the Tonle Sap and the Great Lake.
+Reach 5: Kratié to Phnom Penh.
+This reach includes the hydraulic complexities of the Cambodian floodplain, the Tonlé Sap and the Great Lake.
 By this stage, over 95% of the total flow has entered the Mekong system.
-The focus turns from hydrology and water discharge to the assessment of water level, over- bank storage and flooding and the hydrodynamics that determine the timing, duration and volume of the seasonal flow reversal into and out of the Great Lake.
+The focus turns from hydrology and water discharge to the assessment of water level, overbank storage and flooding and the hydrodynamics that determine the timing, duration and volume of the seasonal flow reversal into and out of the Great Lake.

 Reach 6: Phnom Penh to the South China Sea.
 Here the mainstream divides into a complex and increasingly controlled and artificial system of branches and canals.
 Key features of flow behaviour are tidal influences and salt water intrusion.
 Every year, 35–50% of this reach is flooded during the rainy season.
 The impact of road embankments and similar infrastructure developments on the movement of this flood water is an increasingly important consequence of development.

 Table 2 summarises the mean annual flows along the mainstream.
 The mean annual flow entering the lower Mekong from China is equivalent to a relatively modest 450 mm depth of runoff.
 Downstream of Vientiane this increases to over 600 mm as the principal left bank tributaries enter the mainstream, mainly the Nam Ngum and Nam Theun.
 The flow level falls again, even with the right bank entry of the Mun-Chi system from Thailand.
 Although the Mun–Chi basin drains 20% of the lower system, average annual runoff is only 250 mm.
 Runoff in the mainstream increases again with the entry from the left bank of the Se Kong from southern Laos and Se San and Sre Pok from Vietnam and Cambodia.